Guidelines and Policies

 Manuscript Review Policy

-The Undergraduate Review uses a double-blind faculty review process, which means that the student-author’s name is not shared with the faculty reviewer, and the reviewer’s name is not shared with the student-author, nor with his or her mentor.
-The editorial board will contact the student-author and mentor in early February 2016 with its decision, along with any request for revisions.
+The Undergraduate Review uses a double-blind faculty review process, which means that the student-author’s name is not shared with the faculty reviewer; the reviewer’s name is not shared with the student-author or faculty mentor.
+Student-authors and mentors will be notified in February about the reviewer's decision.

 Author Rights and Copyright